RTippin/messenger/README.md

 ### Prerequisites
 - PHP >= 7.4 | 8.0
 - Laravel >= 8.42
-- laravel broadcast driver configured, and your own websocket implementation.
 - `SubstituteBindings::class` route model binding enabled in your API / WEB middleware groups.
+- Configure your laravel apps broadcast driver, and set up your own websocket implementation, should you choose to listen in on our realtime broadcast.

 ### Features
-- Realtime messaging between multiple models, such as a User, Admin, and Teacher model.
+- Realtime messaging between multiple models, such as a User, Admin, and a Teacher model.
-- RESTful API, allowing you to make your own UI or connect to a mobile app.
+- RESTful API, allowing you to create your own UI or connect to your mobile app.
 - Support for morph maps on your provider models.
 See: [Morph Maps][link-morph-maps]
 - Private and group threads.
 - Permissions per participant within a group thread.